Upcoming Events

 Our first build is made possible with a construction loan from Spark, with additional support from Lozier Foundation, Pella Windows and Doors of Omaha and Lincoln, Sherwin Williams and Buildertrend.
 The general contractor is Holy Name Housing Corporation.
 The architect of record is Actual Architecture Co.
 The designer is FACT.
 The developer is Partners for Livable Omaha.

-Learn more about our design process, view site plans and additional images at www.factlab.org
+• Learn about our design process with UNL’s FACT studio, view site plans and additional images at www.factlab.org

-Complete an anonymous survey to give your feedback on the OurStory designs and our current build in the Benson neighborhood in Omaha.
+• Give anonymous feedback on the OurStory designs and our current build in the Benson neighborhood in Omaha.

 Creative Workforce Development